Integration theory for infinite dimensional volatility modulated Volterra processes: A random-field approach to the -integral

-where $X$ is interpreted as a random field on the left-hand side and as an $\caH_2$-valued Volterra process on the right-hand one. \begin{proof} At first we argue that if $Y\in\caI^X([0,t]\times\Rd)$, then $Y\in\caI^X(0,t)$.
-In fact, from the remark at the end of the previous section it follows that if $Y$ is in the domain of the martingale measure integral, then it is also in the domain of the integral with respect to a $\caH$-valued Brownian motion.
-Furthermore, the properties \ref{def:randomfieldointegral}\ref{itm:rfi}-\ref{itm:rfiii} are exactly \ref{def:kernel}\ref{itm:defkerneli}-\ref{itm:defkerneliii} written out in the special case of $\caH_1=\caH$.
+where $X$ is interpreted as a random field on the left-hand side and as an $\caH_2$-valued Volterra process on the right-hand one. \end{proposition}

+\begin{pf} At first we argue that if $Y\in\caI^X([0,t]\times{\mathbb{R}^d})$, then $Y\in \caI^X(0,t)$.
+In fact, from the remark at the end of the previous subsection it follows that if $Y$ is in the domain of the martingale measure integral, then it is also in the domain of the integral with respect to a $\caH$-valued Brownian motion.
+Furthermore, the properties Definition~\ref{defrandomfieldointegral}(ii)--(iv) are exactly Definition \ref{defkernel}(i)--(iii) written out in the special case of $\caH_1=\caH$.
 This yields the first assertion.

-Secondly we show that the stochastic integrals with respect to the martingale measure and the $\caH$-valued Brownian motion are equivalent.
-This follows by a straightforward adaption of the proof of \cite[Proposition 2.6]{dalangquer}, because by Assumption \ref{def:randomfieldointegral}\ref{itm:rfii} we conclude that
+Second, we show that the stochastic integrals with respect to the martingale measure and the $\caH$-valued Brownian motion are equivalent.
+This follows by a straightforward adaption of the proof of \cite{dalangquer}, Proposition 2.6, because by Definition\ref {defrandomfieldointegral}(iii) we conclude that

 and